 Assuming you don’t have chronic gut issues, try upping your fiber intake to keep things regular.
 This will also keep your gut bacteria happy since fiber is their favorite food.

 Low-carb diets have a diuretic effect.
 If the fluids lost through urine aren’t replaced, it can cause dehydration symptoms that mimic sugar withdrawal symptoms.
 Still, healthy people rarely become dehydrated.
 The thirst mechanism sees to that.
 The bigger problem is sodium deficiency.

 If you want to change a bad habit, it’s useful to replace the undesirable behavior with a less harmful alternative.
 You might, for instance, squeeze a stress ball or take deep breaths instead of biting your nails to relieve tension.
 The same logic applies to a bad sugar habit.
 If you want to break it, replace it.

 Replace it with what?
 I recommend stevia, a zero-calorie sweetener derived from the leaves of the stevia rebaudiana plant.
 It’s got a nice taste, plus it has cool antioxidant and anti-diabetic properties.
-I also like a few other healthy sugar alternatives: monk fruit, erythritol, and allulose.
+I also like a couple other healthy sugar alternatives, like monk fruit and allulose.
 All are non-caloric, non-glycemic, and non-insulinogenic.